WSCG (TV)

-WSCG (channel 34) is a religious television station licensed to Baxley, Georgia, United States, serving the Savannah area as an owned-and-operated station of Tri-State Christian Television (TCT).
-The station's studios are located on Sams Point Road in Beaufort, South Carolina, and its transmitter is located on Fort Argyle Road/SR 204 in unincorporated western Chatham County, Georgia.
-WSCG is one of a few TCT owned-and-operated stations to maintain its own studio facilities as other TCT O&Os ended their local operations in 2018.
+WSCG (channel 34) is a religious television station licensed to Baxley, Georgia, United States, serving the Savannah area.
+The station is owned by Total Christian Television (TCT).
+WSCG's studios are located on Sams Point Road in Beaufort, South Carolina, and its transmitter is located on Fort Argyle Road/SR 204 in unincorporated western Chatham County, Georgia.
+It is one of a few TCT stations to maintain its own studio facilities as others ended their local operations in 2018.

 History

 The station signed on as WUBI on May 1, 1992, and aired an analog signal on UHF channel 34.
 It was an independent station at first but joined The WB in 1995 and became known as "WB 34".
 The station switched to UPN in early 1997 as "UPN 13" (using the station's cable channel for branding) after ABC affiliate WJCL (channel 22) originally carried UPN as a secondary affiliation.
 From 1997 to 1998, The WB's programming was only seen on cable and satellite providers in the Baxley and Savannah areas via the national feed of Chicago-based superstation WGN-TV.
 From 1998 onwards, WGN was displaced on those providers by a cable-only WB-affiliated station using the fictional call letters "WBVH" (known on-air as "WB 15") as a member of The WB 100+ Station Group.